How do Conversation Tables work for my students?

 How will I know if my students attended?

-Student attendance will be recorded in your professor account under Conversation Tables in the left sidebar.
+Student attendance will be recorded in your professor account under Conversation Tables > Completed in the left sidebar.

 (Note that students must have purchased conversation credits or redeemed a Pre-purchase Code within the last 150 days in order to access the Conversation Tables feature.
 See how students add credits here.)